Enid-Sky/LandingPageWeddingSite/README.md

-# Landing Page Project
+# Wedding Landing Page

+## Overview
-The objective of this project is to create dynamic content using the DOM.
-This site is styled as a Wedding Site Landing page, and uses JavaScript to dynamically create a navigation menu based on sections added to the page.
-It is clear which section is being viewed as the user scrolls the page.
-When clicking an item from the navigation menu, the user is scrolled to the desired section.
+This Wedding Landing page is styled with HTML and CSS, and uses Javascript to dynamically create a navigation menu based on sections added to the page.
+Added CSS animation it's clear which section is being viewed as the user scrolls the page.

+## Tech stack

+-HTML
+-CSS
+-Javascript